officialErnests/Underkill/README.md

 > - Now you can move left and right in diologue and select with w and s
 ## -- YSWS --
 Joined YSWS programm (Jumpstart) soo i have 20 hrs top go :)
-> at 8h 28m so have to subtract that from YSWS time :<
 ### Fight Update ~3h 2m - 11h 17m
 Still working on main script, added turns(somewhat) and made cage more animated, now you can spawn inf enemies and they are auto placed :D
 > - Filfth sprites :D